Starting a Business in 2020 – Is it possible?

 It is important to also conduct an in-depth competitor analysis.
 This highlights the current state of the industry you will be operating in and determines any opportunities for future growth.
 Is there anything missing?
 Is there something you could do differently that would give you a competitive advantage?

 Go digital.
-Now, more than ever, businesses need to have an online platform to reach their audience.
+Now, more than ever, businesses need to have an online platform to reach their audience and increase business development.
 The closure of physical stores across the country has forced local businesses to digitally transform during lockdown.
 It’s a well known fact that to be successful in running a business, you need to be able to adapt to your customer’s wants and needs.
 Online services, ecommerce, delivery and virtual experiences have become the new normal.

 Have you participated in a virtual experience over the last few months?
 It could be a live pilates class on Facebook, a virtual appointment with the doctors via Zoom or cooking lessons through Youtube.
 Furthermore, Moore says having a digital component is valuable to building relationships with your customers and you should consider selling your services or products online.